 Sections cited

-This table provides information on the number of grounds and areas cited in the 1,040 new complaint files opened in 2021-22.
-Each complaint may cite more than one ground and area.
+This table provides information on the number of areas cited in the 1,047 new complaint files opened in 2023-24.
+Each complaint may cite more than one protected ground and area.

 Complaint grounds cited by section of the Alberta Human Rights Act | |